How to Find Spy Devices in Your Home

 An electronic device, such as this is very reasonably priced, and able to track electronic devices hidden in the home by picking up their tiny electromagnetic signal.
-You carry it around your home or office, and it will give an audible warning when it is in the vicinity of a bug or hidden camera.
+You carry it around your home or office, and it will give an audible warning when it is within 10 meters of a audio bug or hidden camera.
 Ensure you turn off all 'innocent' devices and remove cellphones, laptops, etcetera, prior to scanning a room otherwise you'll get a false signal.
-RF Anti-Spy Bug Detector
+Vipwind Anti-spy RF Signal Detector

 Bug detectors can usually find audio or video transmitters as they operate on simple RF frequencies.
 This is why your FM radio is capable of detecting such devices.
 However, these bug detectors are much more sensitive so it may well be worthwhile investing in one for your peace of mind.

 There are also GPS bug detectors which work to find tracking devices hidden on your person or in your car.

 Somebody is Watching Me

 Somebody is watching me... and I need to know what to do.
 Get the feeling you are not alone?
 Your life is being monitored by some unknown person or organization?